 The film is being released uncut outside of the US.

-person he can trust, Bunawar, he is given a mission to engage himself as an enforcer for a local mob boss, Bangun.
+the one person he can trust, Bunawar, he is given a mission to engage himself as an enforcer for a local mob boss, Bangun.
 Finding a way in through Bangun's son Uco, Rama must hunt for information linking Bangun with police force corruption.
-All the while, he
+All

 The Raid 2 is a 2014 Indonesia action crime thriller by Gareth Evans.